crate/cratedb-guide/docs/admin/monitoring/prometheus-grafana.md

 :Node Exporter:

-  Exposes a wide variety of hardware and kernel related metrics.
+  Exposes a wide variety of hardware and kernel-related metrics.

 :JMX Exporter: